 Throughout its history, Enterprise-Ozark Community College has been successful in attracting federal and private funds that have enabled the College to develop innovative programs and services.
-The College has received three major five-year development grants and three endowment grants totaling more than \$7 million from the Title III Institutional Aid Program in the U.S. Department of Education.
-In addition to comprehensive faculty development and curriculum improvement projects, these grants have financed the purchase of state-of-the-art computer equipment throughout the campus as well as the establishment of the Career Development Center (now known as the Success Center), the Learning Resources Center, and the Kindercollege.
-Other federal and foundation grants enabled the College to establish the Tutorial Assistance Program for Students-now Student Support Services, the Adult Basic Education Program, the Workplace Literacy Program.
+The College has received three major five-year development grants and three endowment grants totaling more than \$7 million from the U.S. Department of Education's Title III Strengthening Institutions Program.
+In addition to comprehensive faculty development and curriculum improvement projects, these grants have financed the purchase of state-of-the-art computer equipment throughout the campus as well as the establishment of the Career Development Center (now known as the Success Center) and the Learning Resources Center.
+Other federal and foundation grants enabled the College to establish the Tutorial Assistance Program for Students-now Student Support Services, the Adult Basic Education Program.
 In 2000 and 2001, National Science Foundation Grants provided scholarships to students majoring in science, engineering, or computer information science.
-In 2005, a Community-Based Job Training Grant was awarded by the Department of Labor to build the capacity of the College to train technicians for the skills required to succeed in high-growth, high-demand aviation industries.
+In 2005, a Community-Based Job Training

+Grant was awarded by the Department of Labor to build the capacity of the College to train technicians for the skills required to succeed in high-growth, high-demand aviation industries.